 Dr. Anne B. Bucalos

-Dr. Bucalos serves as the Director of the Faculty Development Center.
-Prior to her appointment as Faculty Development Director, she served as the Associate Dean of the School of Education from 2007-2012.
-As a Bellarmine faculty member since 2000, she also served as Undergraduate Chair for most of her tenure in the Annsley Frazier Thornton School of Education.
+Before joining the Office of Academic Affairs, she served as the Associate Dean of the School of Education from 2007-2012.
+As a Bellarmine faculty member she also served as Undergraduate Chair in Education from 2000-2006.
 Dr. Bucalos earned her M.Ed. and Ed.D from the University of Kentucky with an emphasis in Special Education.
 She holds a B.A. degree in Psychology and Secondary Education from Vanderbilt University.

 You may contact Dr. Bucalos at email@example.com.

 Director of Innovative Learning Systems

 Adam Elias serves as Director of Innovative Learning Systems, a role in which he is charged with promoting innovation in teaching, particularly in the development of Bellarmine’s distance education initiatives.
 Prior to joining the Bellarmine community, Adam served as Director of eLearning Initiatives at Jefferson Community and Technical College, and in the Office of Student Life at Edison State College in Fort Myers, Florida.

 Adam earned a B.A. in Sociology and an M.S. in Human Development and Leadership from Murray State University, and a Master of Public Administration degree from Western Kentucky University.
 He is currently pursuing a Ph.D. in Higher Education from the University of Kentucky.